Hard Candy (film): Plot

-14-year-old Hayley Stark and 32-year-old photographer Jeff Kohlver engage in a sexually charged, flirtatious online chat.
+14-year-old Hayley Stark and 32-year-old photographer Jeff Kohlver engage in a sexually charged flirtatious online chat.
 They then meet at a coffeehouse before going to Jeff's home.
-When they arrive, Jeff makes them drinks, but Hayley refuses by saying she was taught to never take a drink she has not mixed herself.
-Hayley goes to the kitchen and makes them both screwdrivers.
-As Jeff shows her around his house, she notes the photographs hung on his walls, all of which seem to be of underage half clothed girls.
+When they arrive, Jeff makes them drinks, but Hayley refuses, saying she was taught to never take a drink she has not mixed herself, then goes to the kitchen and makes them both screwdrivers.
+As Jeff shows her around his house, she notes the photographs hung on his walls, all of which seem to be of underage half-clothed girls.
 Hayley asks Jeff to photograph her.
-He gets out his camera and Hayley begins to pose but before Jeff can take any photos, he loses consciousness.
+He gets out his camera and Hayley begins to pose, but before Jeff can take any photos, he loses consciousness.

-When Jeff wakes, he is bound to a desk chair.
-Hayley explains she has been tracking and baiting him through online chats and drugged him because she believes he is a sexual predator and murderer.
+When Jeff comes to, he is bound to a desk chair.
+Hayley explains she has been tracking and baiting him through online chats, and drugged him because she believes he is a sexual predator and murderer.
 Jeff denies these allegations, claiming he had innocent intentions.
-Hayley searches Jeff's house and finds a gun and a safe.
-In the safe, Hayley finds pictures, including a photo of Donna Mauer, a local girl who has been kidnapped and remains missing.
+Hayley searches Jeff's house and finds a gun and a safe containing photos, including one of Donna Mauer, a local girl who has been kidnapped and remains missing.
 Jeff continues to deny the accusations and kicks Hayley to the ground, temporarily knocking her out.
 He rolls the chair into his bedroom and manages to retrieve his gun, which Hayley left out on his bed.
 He returns to the living room to see that Hayley is no longer there; she comes up from behind him and wraps his face in plastic wrap, choking him unconscious.

-When Jeff wakes, he finds himself bound to a steel table with a bag of ice on his genitals, making them numb.
+When Jeff wakes up, he finds himself bound to a steel table with a bag of ice on his genitals, making them numb.
 Hayley tells him that she intends to castrate him.
-Jeff attempts to dissuade her, including by telling her he was abused as a child in a play for sympathy, but fails.
-Hayley consults a medical book to guide her through the procedure, describing it to Jeff as she performs the operation.
-Once it is finished, Hayley puts down the scalpel and walks away, saying she needs a shower.
+Jeff attempts to dissuade her by telling her he was abused as a child, but she does not fall for the ruse.
+Hayley consults a medical book to guide her through the procedure, describing it to Jeff as she operates.
+Once she is finished, she heads to the bathroom to take a shower.